 Understand the Odds

-A common source of misunderstanding at this stage is confusing numerical likelihood with perceived chance, which is why understanding the difference between probability and implied probability is essential for realistic expectation-setting.
+A common source of misunderstanding is confusing numerical likelihood with perceived chance, which is why understanding the difference between probability and implied probability is essential for realistic expectation-setting.

 Manage Time and Emotions

-• Keep activities in perspective.
-This emotional regulation is a critical skill for those navigating confidence inflation in feedback-heavy systems, where frequent results can distort one’s sense of control.
+- Keep activities in perspective.
+Emotional regulation is critical in feedback-heavy systems, where frequent results can distort one’s sense of control.

 Recognize Warning Signs